 Figure 13 - Helium Joule-Brayton cycles by

 Helium is not suitable for cooling H2 from 25 to -193°C and from -193 to -253°C due to its inferior heat transfer properties compared to hydrogen.
 Moreover, the cycle’s configuration itself to cool H2 from 25°C to near -193°C makes it impossible to have low exergy efficiency as reported.
-Also, simulation tests run indicated that the system is not guaranteed to have a high-efficiency.
+Also, simulation tests run indicated that the system is not guaranteed to have a high efficiency.

 Quack (2002)